 Resources such as regular bodywork, self-awareness practice, loving support, and my willingness to engage with myself with compassion and curiosity no matter what is going on, are now interwoven in my life.
 I love the outdoors, my dog, my family and friends, moving my body through workouts and dance, gardening and cooking, soul-searching, art and music.
 Enjoying my life balances the inevitable suffering in and around me.
 As I grow my capacity for love and presence, I believe I add something of goodness to the world.

 I continue to learn about how our bodies speaks to us.
-After three years of training with Peter Levine’s Somatic Experiencing Trauma Institute, I became a Somatic Experiencing Practitioner to help clients understand the language of their bodies, be able to regulate their nervous systems, and recover from unresolved painful experiences.
-As an Integral Somatic Psychology Practitioner, trained by Raja Selvam, PhD, I help clients embody unexpressed emotion to heal deep-seated trauma.
+After three years of training with Dr. Peter Levine’s Somatic Experiencing Trauma Institute, I became a Somatic Experiencing Practitioner to help clients understand the language of their bodies, be able to regulate their nervous systems, and recover from unresolved painful experiences (trauma).
+As an Integral Somatic Psychology Practitioner, trained by Dr. Raja Selvam, I help clients embody unexpressed emotion to heal deep-seated trauma.
 Currently, I am enrolled in a two-year course training in holistic spiritual direction through Wisdom Ways Center in St Paul.
 I continue to deeply listen to the stories and perspectives of others, build community connections, and invite the mystery of life and loving into each day.

-It took me decades to learn to trust the natural wisdom of my body, and I’ve come to understand that my body is my guide and my friend.
+I’ve learned to trust the natural wisdom of my body, and come to understand that my body is my guide and my friend.
 Through meeting myself, I can meet others and the wider interconnected world with more intention, less reactivity and greater love.
-Responding well to what life brings has everything to do with tuning in and caring for my body, mind, heart and soul.
+Responding well to what life brings has everything to do with tuning in and caring for my body, mind, heart and spirit.
 I didn’t discover this alone.
 Let me be there for you on your path.